g-r-a-n-t/serial-vision/README.md

 ### Text classification

 After finding the bounds of each character, we crop them out and run some preprocessing.
-The model requires 28x28 greyscale images, so we must resize and adjust the colors.
+The model requires 28x28 pixel greyscale images, so we must resize and adjust the colors.
 A handful of the resulting images are below, the serial number is boxed in red.

 ![Characters](https://github.com/g-r-a-n-t/serial-vision/raw/master/images/characters.png)

-We can now run these images through our CoreML Model, which we will talk about more later.
+We can now run these images through our Core ML Model, which we will talk about more later.
 The result of each character classification within the serial number is below.
 This map structure represents the level of confidence our model has in classifying each character.
 For example our model is 8% sure that the first character in our serial is a "0", 8% its an "O", 4% sure it's an "L", and 50% sure it's a "C".
 It has guessed correctly in this case, as 50% is its highest confidence.

 ```
 ["0": 0.0750194564461708, "O": 0.08124776929616928, "L": 0.038230523467063904, "C": 0.5053677558898926]